Note: Welcome to Part 2 in my 3-part series about how writing saved my life.

-His father and my mother both objected to the marriage.
-To avoid an ugly scene, we limited the wedding guests to only siblings, parents and close friends.
+To avoid an ugly scene, we limited the wedding guests to only siblings, parents and a few dozen close friends.
 It was 1983 and we were breaking color barriers.
 I’m happy to report that everyone behaved.

 Young and broke, we skipped the honeymoon.
 I moved into my husband’s studio apartment on the Upper West Side, a racially-mixed section of Manhattan.
 While he climbed the corporate ladder, I focused on a journalism career where I was the first Asian American staffer at every paper that hired me.